 In an interview with Environmental Leader, Dunlap and Alan Russo, REC Solar senior vice president of sales and marketing, explained how the partnership will benefit commercial customers — and the two partner companies themselves.

 Russo says while solar costs go down every year, energy costs typically increase.
 “If you lock in your energy rate now, you’re going to be saving more and more, but the big advantage is zero upfront costs, ” Russo says.
-“A power purchase agreement is a terrific option for a small or medium business that doesn’t want to write a check [for a solar installation] or take out a loan but wants to save money now and in the future.”
+“A power purchase agreement is a terrific option for a small or medium business that doesn’t want to write a check or take out a loan but wants to save money now and in the future.”

 REC Solar operates solar projects and sells the energy to commercial customers with systems typically larger than 200 KW.
 Duke Energy, the largest utility in the US, owns the majority interest in the California-based solar provider, which Russo says gives REC Solar an “unprecedented amount of staying power” in the solar industry, which is currently under stress as solar energy giant SunEdison reportedly prepares to declare for bankruptcy.